 Galvanized steel is durable.
 New or used pieces can be welded together.

-They form unique structures that last for years and decades.
-They experience minimal degradation even in extreme conditions due to corrosion resistance.
+Due to corrosion resistance, they form unique structures that last for years and decades, experiencing minimal degradation even in extreme conditions.

 § Sustainability

-Galvanized steel is 100% recyclable and sustainable.
-It lasts for years with little maintenance or replacement.
+Galvanized steel is 100% recyclable and sustainable that lasts for years with little maintenance or replacement.

-If replaced or recycled, manufacturing chemicals are easily recovered.
-They can be reused in new pieces without harming the environment.
+If replaced or recycled, manufacturing chemicals are easily recovered. and can be reused in new pieces without harming the environment.

 § Versatility

-Any project requiring metal parts will benefit from galvanization.
-It is suitable for decorative and structural applications.
+Any project requiring metal parts will benefit from galvanization, and is suitable for decorative and structural applications.

-It can be formed in elaborate shapes while retaining its strength.
-It adds a visually appealing finish as a bonus.
+Needless to say, it can be formed in elaborate shapes while retaining its strength as well as adds a visually appealing finish as a bonus.

 Figure 3 – Galvanized Steel for Agricultural Equipment